-Today for me the last day of Vinitaly 2022 and, among the many beautiful tastings, I participated in a vertical of wine Montepulciano d'Abruzzo DOC Riserva Casauria “San Clemente” from the Zaccagnini winery.
-I did not know this company except by name and I was pleasantly surprised by this red wine which, especially in some vintages, has exceeded all expectations.
+Today was the last day of Vinitaly 2022 for me and, among the many wonderful tastings, I participated in a vertical wine tasting.
+Montepulciano d'Abruzzo DOC Riserva Casauria 'San Clemente' by the Zaccagnini winery.
+I did not know this company except by name and was pleasantly surprised by this red wine which, especially in some vintages, exceeded all expectations.

-The vine montepulciano - with a medium-late harvest period - it is raised both in awning and espalier in medium-textured clayey soils in the province of Pescara.
-After the soft pressing of the grapes, maceration takes place in oak vats with manual fulling and alcoholic fermentation takes place at a controlled temperature.
-It then ages in wood for at least 9 months and then rests for a few months before being marketed both in steel tanks and in bottles.
+The Montepulciano vine variety - with a medium-late harvest time - is grown in both marquee and espalier systems in medium-textured clay soils in the province of Pescara.
+After soft pressing of the grapes, maceration takes place in oak vats with manual punching-down and alcoholic fermentation takes place at a controlled temperature.
+It then matures in wood for at least 9 months and rests for a few months before release in both steel tanks and bottles.

-The 2017 harvest was characterized by a winter with a heavy snowfall that postponed the vegetative awakening for about two weeks.
-In mid-April there was a terrible frost (you can read HERE the testimonies of many winemakers from all over Italy) which affected many of the early varieties that were found in the valley floor.
-From the end of May until the harvest, there was little rainfall and rather high temperatures that brought all the vineyards to their knees that did not benefit from emergency irrigation.
-The grape harvest montepulciano it lasted about a month from mid-September to mid-October.
+The 2017 harvest was characterised by a winter with copious snowfall that delayed the vegetative awakening by about two weeks.
+In mid-April, there was a terrible frost (you can read the testimonies of many winegrowers throughout Italy HERE) that affected many of the early varieties on the valley floor.
+From the end of May until the harvest, there was little rain and rather high temperatures, which brought to their knees all the vineyards that did not have relief irrigation.
+The Montepulciano grape harvest lasted about a month from mid-September to mid-October.

 My tasting.
-It has an intense ruby red, almost impenetrable and consistent.
+It is intense ruby red, almost impenetrable and consistent.
 The nose is delicate and complex, with notes of chocolate, black pepper, blueberry jam, French gentian and a toasted accent.
-In the mouth it is soft, warm, coherent, fairly balanced, but still has a youthful and perhaps a little green tannin.
+In the mouth it is soft, warm, consistent, fairly well-balanced, but still has tannins that are lacking in youth and perhaps a little green.
 Long finish.

-The 2015 harvest was characterized by a mild winter followed by a very rainy spring which slowed budding.
+The 2015 harvest was characterised by a mild winter followed by a very wet spring that slowed down the budding process.
 June and July were very hot, so much so that the harvest was brought forward by about a week.

 My tasting.
-It has an intense and impenetrable ruby red, consistent.
-The nose is intense and more than complex with notes of plum, sweet licorice, rhubarb, ink, milk chocolate, coffee powder.
-In the mouth it is soft, warm enough, coherent, balanced thanks to a large acidic shoulder and a tannin which, however, still has to refine.
+It is deep and impenetrable ruby red, consistent.
+The nose is intense and more than complex with notes of plum, sweet liquorice, rhubarb, ink, milk chocolate, coffee powder.
+In the mouth it is soft, quite warm, consistent, and balanced thanks to a great acidic backbone and tannin which, however, still needs to refine.

-Now you can subscribe to my newsletter or scroll down the page to continue reading the article!
+You can now subscribe to my newsletter or scroll down the page to continue reading the article!

-The 2012 harvest was characterized by a winter with heavy rains and snowfalls that gave good water reserves.
-The not very hot spring caused a delay in budding.
-From April onwards there were mainly beautiful days, a medium-hot summer and the harvest normally began in mid-September, but lasted until the end of October.
+The 2012 vintage was characterised by a winter with abundant rain and snowfall, which provided good water reserves.
+The not very warm spring caused a delay in budding.
+From April onwards, there were mostly fine days, a medium-hot summer, and the harvest began normally in mid-September, but lasted until the end of October.

 My tasting.
-It has an intense ruby red with garnet reflections, impenetrable and consistent.
-The nose is intense, complex, with notes of mint, tobacco, cocoa, violet flowers, a haematic note, cherries in syrup.
-In the mouth it is soft, structured, balanced, softer tannins, acidity.
-It has a rounder and particularly pleasant tannin.
+It is intense ruby red with garnet hues, impenetrable and consistent.
+On the nose it is intense, complex, with notes of mint, tobacco, cocoa, violet flowers, a haematic note, morello cherries in syrup.
+In the mouth it is soft, structured, balanced, softer tannin, acidity.
+It has rounder and particularly pleasant tannin.
 Long finish.
-For me it was the best vintage for tasting.
+For me it was the best vintage in the tasting.

 Montepulciano d'Abruzzo DOC Zaccagnini: 2010 vintage

-The 2010 harvest was characterized by normal rainfall which, however, became abundant in the spring until June.
-Low temperatures led to a delay in bud break.
-Then came a summer with medium-high temperatures that allowed the Montepulciano to mature normally.
+The 2010 grape harvest was characterised by normal rainfall, which nevertheless became abundant in the spring until June.
+Low temperatures led to a delay in budding.
+Then came a summer with medium-high temperatures that allowed the Montepulciano to ripen normally.
 The harvest was regular, from mid-September to mid-October.

 My tasting.
-It has an intense and concentrated garnet red, impenetrable and consistent.
-Intense notes of coffee, licorice, cola, black pepper, brown sugar, blackberry on the nose.
-In the mouth it is very elegant and coherent.
-The tannin hides a perhaps slightly postponed harvest, but it is very round.
+It is intense and concentrated garnet red, impenetrable and consistent.
+On the nose intense notes of coffee, liquorice, cola, black pepper, brown sugar, blackberry.
+In the mouth it is very elegant and consistent.
+The tannin hides a perhaps slightly delayed vintage, but it is very round.
 Long finish.

-The 2008 harvest was characterized by a winter with regular rains and copious snowfalls that replenished the water reserves and the low temperatures caused a delay in bud break.
-From the end of April the beautiful days, except for some sporadic rain, and the high temperatures, favored the development of good vegetation.
+The 2008 grape harvest was characterised by a winter with regular rainfall and copious snowfalls that replenished water reserves, and low temperatures caused a delay in budding.
+From the end of April, fine weather, except for some sporadic rain, and high temperatures favoured the development of good vegetation.

 My tasting.
-It has an intense and concentrated garnet red, very consistent.
-The nose is very delicate compared to the previous ones, complex and fine.
-Very balsamic and mentholated notes, with a fruit still present, lavender, Mediterranean herbs, undergrowth.
+It is intense and concentrated garnet red, very consistent.
+The nose is very delicate compared to its predecessors, complex and fine.
+Very balsamic and menthol notes, with fruit still present, lavender, Mediterranean herbs, undergrowth.
 In the mouth it is elegant.
-Structure, a round tannin, still a beautiful freshness and a nice length in the mouth.
+Structure, round tannin, still a beautiful freshness and length in the mouth.
 Red orange finish.

-The 2005 harvest was characterized by a regular but rather cold winter.
+The 2005 harvest was characterised by a regular, but rather cold winter.
 This caused a delay in budding.
-The spring was rainy, but fortunately it did not create phytopathological problems.
-Summer started late too, but it was dry and very hot.
+The spring was rainy, but fortunately did not create any phytopathological problems.
+The summer also started late, but was dry and very hot.
 The harvest began and ended a few days late: from the last week of September to the last week of October.

 My tasting.
-It has an intense and concentrated garnet red, very consistent.
-The nose is delicate and intriguing, with notes of cinchona, French gentian, cola, blackberries, blood, beeswax.
-In the mouth it is soft, but still has a very present tannin, which is perhaps the best tannin of all.
+It is intense and concentrated garnet red, very consistent.
+The nose is delicate and intriguing, with notes of cinchona, French gentian, cola, blackberry, hematic, beeswax.
+In the mouth, it is soft, but still has tannin that is perhaps the best tannin of all.
 Elegantly structured, fresh and with a long cinchona finish.

-Now you can buy my Sommelier book: the illustrated manual or scroll down the page to continue reading the article!
+You can now buy my book Sommelier: the illustrated manual or scroll down the page to continue reading the article!

 All my notes on wine and food in one book.